Eligibility requirements to keep financial aid

 • The information provided on the FAFSA is accurate and complete

-• You will not receive a Federal Pell Grant at more than one school for the same time period.
+• You will not receive a Federal Pell Grant at more than one school for the same period.

-Eligibility and events that affect your financial aid
+Events that affect your financial aid eligibility

 Part-time students

 Part-time students may qualify for a reduced Federal Pell Grant.
 A student enrolled in at least six credit hours per term may also be eligible for Federal Direct Loans.
 Part-time students must be degree-seeking or enrolled in the Teacher Licensing Program to qualify for financial aid.
+If the student attends less than full-time, the Federal Pell Grant adjusts accordingly.

 Post-Baccalaureate students